ray-project/ray/doc/source/ray-core/actors/named-actors.rst

         ray.init(address="auto", namespace="fruit")
         # This fails because "orange" was defined in the "colors" namespace.
         ray.get_actor("orange")
+        # You can also specify the namespace explicitly.
+        ray.get_actor("orange", namespace="colors")

         # driver_3.py
         # Job 3 connects to the original "colors" namespace